 Do you know what RAE stands for?

-RAE stands for rising American Electorate.
+RAE stands for Rising American Electorate.

-Rising American electorate is unmarried women, young voters and minorities.
+Rising American Electorate is unmarried women, young voters, and minorities.

-That's the rising American.
+That's the rising America.

 That's who they think will determine who wins elections.